Radioactive Waste Management

 High-level waste (HLW) arises from the 'burning' of uranium fuel in a nuclear reactor.
 HLW contains the fission products and transuranic elements generated in the reactor core.
 It is highly radioactive and hot due to decay heat, so requires cooling and shielding.
 It has thermal power above about 2 kW/m3 and can be considered as the 'ash' from 'burning' uranium.
 HLW accounts for over 95% of the total radioactivity produced in the process of electricity generation.
 There are two distinct kinds of HLW:

-HLW has both long-lived and short-lived components, depending on the length of time it will take for the radioactivity of particular radionuclides to decrease to levels that are considered no longer hazardous for people and the surrounding environment.
+HLW has both long-lived and short-lived components, depending on the length of time it will take for the radioactivity of particular radionuclides to decrease to levels that are considered non-hazardous for people and the surrounding environment.
 If generally short-lived fission products can be separated from long-lived actinides, this distinction becomes important in management and disposal of HLW.

-HLW is a major focus of attention regarding nuclear power, and the industry has proposed that any option for the management of used nuclear fuel is sustainable if:
+HLW is a major focus of attention regarding nuclear power, and is managed accordingly.

 Mining and milling